 To successfully complete the standard first aid course candidates must show the following skills when doing CPR and using a AED:

-- Rescuers must assess the scene for hazards.
+- Single Person Rescuer must assess the scene for hazards.

-- Rescuers must determine, if possible, the cause of injury or emergency.
+- Single Person Rescuer must determine, if possible, the cause of injury or emergency.

 - Prior to tending to a infant or child, rescuers must receive consent from parents or caregivers.
 If no parents or caregivers are present consent is implied.